Award Winner 2007

 Gore wrote the book “Earth in the Balance”, released in 1992, a few months before the presidential election where Al Gore was running as Bill Clinton’s candidate for Vice President.
 The book attracted a great deal of interest and made the New York Times bestseller list, which is highly unusual for a book written by an active top politician.

 In the book Gore introduces, among other things, ”The Global Marshall Plan” modeled after the Marshall Plan created at the end of the Second World War, when the United States provided financial support to help rebuild a war-torn Europe.
 Gore’s Global Marshall Plan contains five strategic goals:

 Gore’s latest book “An Assault on Reason” was published in 2007.

 The 2007 Gothenburg Award of Sustainable Development, 1 million SEK (corresponding to 144,000 USD), is awarded to MR. AL GORE for his relentless commitment to put an end to the climate crisis by increasing public awareness about global warming.

-Mr. Gore’s now famous educational slide-show lectures given all over the world, his prize-winning documentary film ”An Inconvenient Truth”, his books, the rock concerts he has initiated to engage young people and how he has used his position as former Vice President of the Unites States are all examples of his inspiring, highly innovative and informal style of leadership.
+Mr. Gore’s now famous educational slide-show lectures given all over the world, his prize-winning documentary film ”An Inconvenient Truth”, his books, the rock concerts he has initiated to engage young people and how he has used his position as former Vice President of The United States of America are all examples of his inspiring, highly innovative and informal style of leadership.
 His basic view is that everyone, regardless of who and where we are, can personally contribute to the climate campaign.
 He has also started a long-term trainee program for people dedicated to spreading the message.

 Mr. Gore’s concern for the environment started early and he held the very first hearing on global warming in the U.S. Congress back in the late 1970’s.
 Since then he has traveled extensively in his pursuit of facts.